chrswndrs/me/zet/20220902041719/README.md

 # What is `Fluentd`?

-`Fluentd` is a cross platform open-source data collector, which lets you unify the data collection and consumption for a better use and understanding of data.
+`Fluentd` is a fully free and fully open-source log collector that instantly enables you to have a 'Log Everything' architecture with 125+ types of systems. `Fluentd` treats logs as `JSON`, a popular machine-readable format

 Key features: